 1. Know Your Membership Funnel

 Building a marketing budget requires a deep understanding of your membership funnel.
 If you have a CRM or marketing automation software, you can harvest the following data.
-If you don’t have a technology tool, you'll have to gather the data manually.
+If you don’t have a technology tool, you'll have to gather the data manually, which makes generating any type of ROI reporting impossible.

 What’s the average value of that membership?

 Not every person who fills out a “contact us” form or who is referred by a member becomes a member.
+So, knowing the answers to these important questions tells you how many leads you need to attract to reach your desired number of new members each yearFrom what you can see in the illustration, not every person who fills out a “contact us” form or who is referred by a member becomes a member.
 So, knowing the answers to these important questions tells you how many leads you need to attract to reach your desired number of new members each year.

 2. Establish Your Marketing Goals